rt-works/spring-rest-docs-custom-snippets/blogpost/blogpost.md

 }
 ```
 and I would like to document the possible values of the field, which can be passed as request payload.
 Let's say in form of a table.
-For this sake you should create a custom snippet for `Spring REST Docs`.
+For this sake, you should create a custom snippet for `Spring REST Docs`.

 First step is to add a classing extending `TemplatedSnippet`:
 ```kotlin